KomodoPlatform/developer-docs/docs/README.md

     link: /basic-docs/customconsensus/custom-consensus-instructions.html
     linkText: Explore →
   - title: Browse Komodo API
-    description: Komodo API consists of almost all the commands available in Bitcoin version 0.14 and many other useful RPC that are specific to the Komodo ecosystem.
+    description: Komodo's API consists of almost all the commands available in Bitcoin version 0.14 and many other useful RPC that are specific to the Komodo ecosystem.
     link: /basic-docs/komodo-api/address.html
     linkText: Browse →
 footer: MIT Licensed | Copyright © 2018-present Komodo